Darboux Transformations for Orthogonal Differential Systems and Differential Galois Theory: Applications

-In the following, we combine this theoretical background regarding the Schr\"odinger equation and Supersymmetric Quantum Mechanics with our results from the previous section.
+In the following, we combine this theoretical background regarding the Schr\"odinger equation and supersymmetric quantum mechanics with our results from the previous section.

-\subsubsection{Darboux Transformation in Matrix Form for Supersymmetric Quantum Mechanics}
+\subsubsection{Darboux transformation in matrix form for supersymmetric \\quantum mechanics}

 We apply our previous results to a {matrix form} of the Schr\"odinger equation.
-We start by introducing the following $2\times 2$ matrix Schr\"odinger operators, with supersymmetric partner potentials, related to the systems \eqref{mdar1} and \eqref{mdar2} as follows. where According to Proposition \ref{prop1}, the relevant Darboux transformation in this $2\times 2$ matrix formalism is given by
+We start by introducing the following $2\times 2$ matrix Schr\"odinger operators, with supersymmetric partner potentials, related to the systems~\eqref{mdar1} and~\eqref{mdar2} as follows: